 Therefore, instead of trying to determine what things Christians can do in their liberty and freedom while ignoring God’s moral Law, we should be seeking the true liberty of total submission to the Lordship of Christ, learning from Him by digging into His Word and listening to godly preaching and teaching.
 Genuine Christian ἐλευθερία is found only in being a true δοῦλος of Christ by taking on His yoke and learning from Him.

-And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
-For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
-For what does it profit a man if he gains the whole world and loses or forfeits himself?
-(Luke 9:23-25 ESV)
+23 And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
+24 For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.
+25 For what is a man profited if he gains the whole world, and loses or forfeits himself?
+Luke 9:23-25 (NASB)

 This is true Christian Liberty.